bbc/psammead/packages/components/psammead-grid/README.md

 When we refer to `group3` in this component, we're referring to the breakpoint with a minimum width `GEL_GROUP_3_SCREEN_WIDTH_MIN` & a maximum width `GEL_GROUP_3_SCREEN_WIDTH_MAX`.
 These values are defined within [`@bbc/gel-foundations/breakpoints`](https://github.com/bbc/psammead/blob/latest/packages/utilities/gel-foundations/src/breakpoints.js).

+When using one of the extended Grid components, if you wish to extend it using the `as` prop, you'll need to use `forwardedAs`.
+This prop enables you to pass down the element down further than one level.

 #### <a name="simple-example">Simple example</a>

 Here is an example of a `<Grid>` that has 8 columns for `group4` (from 1008px to 1279px).
 It has four child `<Grid item>` elements, one which spans 6/8 columns and three others which spans 2/8 columns within this breakpoint.